 The Finanso Newfoundland mortgage calculator is easy to use.
 Just fill out the required fields with the key parameters of your mortgage — the home price, down payment, loan term, interest rate, amortization period, payment frequency, and additional details, if necessary.
 Then, hit the "Calculate" button and get the results.

-To perform this operation, you will need a simple mortgage calculator that takes into account the loan amount, the term, and the repayment method.
+To perform this operation, you will need our simple mortgage calculator that takes into account the loan amount, the term, and the repayment method.
 You may also be asked to specify the mortgage type or the interest rate if there are several mortgage options and only one calculating tool available on the page.
 Details necessary for the calculation:

 The cost of the property.
 This field suggests you enter the property price you plan to purchase.
 Remember that you will be required to make a down payment of at least 5% of the property's price.